Java licensing

 1. Seek Expert Advice Immediately

 Escalation signals a serious compliance issue.
 External licensing experts should now be fully involved alongside legal counsel.
-These specialists can advise on your compliance liabilities and the appropriate negotiation strategies.
+These specialists can advise on your compliance liabilities and recommend the most effective negotiation strategies.

 2. Control Information Flow